jerclark/machine-learning-for-software-engineers/podcast/ocdevel-machinelearning.md

     * Tensorflow - can do almost all, but has DNN and lots of machine learning stuff.
         * Uses C/C++ under the hood (via symbolic graph) and processes the math on the GPU
 * GPUs are good for matrix math (linear algebra)

+## Episode 11 - Shallow Algos

+* KNN - k nearest neighbors.
+Supervised.
+Plot all of the data, for the next sample, grab the nearest neighbor of each class and use the closest one.

+* KMeans - Unsupervised.
+Will cluster samples by using "means" to determine which clusters make the most sense.